apache/ignite-3/modules/platforms/cpp/StyleGuide.md

 * Standard C++, C, and system headers.
 * Conditionally included headers.

 These groups are separated by an empty line.
 Inside each group files are sorted in alphabetical order.

 ## Drop-in Replacements for Standard Library Сlasses

-Sometimes we can provide a class that that is intended as a drop-in replacement for a class from the standard C++ library.
+Sometimes we can provide a class intended as a drop-in replacement for a class from the standard C++ library.
 For example we can provide a a container to replace some standard container.
 In such cases it is preferred to switch from our naming conventions (`pushBack()`) to the standard library conventions (`push_back()`).